eventespresso/ee-codeception/README.md

 * Copies any Page objects from the `acceptance_tests/Page` folder of Event Espresso core _and_ the EE add-on (if installed) into `tests/_support/Page` folder of ee-codeception.
 * copies any `Helper` traits from the `acceptance_tests/Helpers` folder of Event Espresso core _and_ the EE add-on (if installed) into `src/helpers`
 * Executes `vendor/bin/codecept build` to build any fixtures/code needed for running the tests.
+* Runs the `build_ee` command with any `ee-codeception.yml` file found in either the `event-espresso-core/acceptance_tests` or the installed EE addon.
+* Installs any additional requested WordPress plugins indicated in the `ee-codeception.yml` file.
 * Runs the acceptance tests.
 * Stops the PHP webserver and `phantomjs`